High Voltage Safety

 Everyone must know the difference between AC and DC systems.
 In AC systems, anything that touches the ground can be a potential return path for electricity whereas in DC systems, the return path can be much different.

 On vehicles, low voltage 12vDC systems have often used the chassis for the ground return path.
 This has allowed for simplification of wiring systems and the understanding that the electrical system is relatively safe and not something to be concerned with.

 This is not the case once we move up in voltage.
 Anything over 50v is not considered “touch safe” anymore and depending on what standard you refer to, this threshold can be as low as 42 volts.
-Therefore, high voltage battery safety must be understood for all components in the system.
+Therefore, high voltage battery safety must be accounted for with all components in the system.